Child sexual abuse/Molestation

 Dr. Fielder also opened a private practice in San Francisco in 1980 and founded the California Institute of Psychology along with several colleagues after leaving McAuley Institute.
 He went on to found the Daubert Institute after the US Supreme Court set the new standard for scientific evidence that was embodied in Rule 702 of the Federal Rules of Evidence.

-He also has extensive experience evaluating inmates in a maximum security prison in California for eleven years including two cases in which an inmate murdered his cellmate.
+He also has extensive experience evaluating inmates in a maximum security prison in California for eleven years including two cases in which an inmate murdered his cellmate only hours prior to the evaluations.